Stuart Wilkin: Sabah

-On 1st December 2022, Wilkin signed a permanent deal for the Malaysia Super League side Sabah with a two-year contract.
-He joined the team from JDT.
+On 1 December 2022, Wilkin signed a permanent deal for the Malaysia Super League side Sabah with a two-year contract.

 International career

-In November 2022, Wilkin earned his first call-up to the Malaysia squad for their training camp ahead of the 2022 AFF Championship.
-On 9 December 2022, he made his debut against Cambodia national football team and scored his first goal in the match.
+In November 2022, Wilkin earned his first call-up to the Malaysia national team for its training camp ahead of the 2022 AFF Championship.
+On 9 December 2022, he made his debut against Cambodia and scored his first international goal in the match at the Bukit Jalil National Stadium.